Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 ### Updating the player

-Finally, in the `SceneGame`, inputs are managed by the player - if we exemple the `PlayerAim` move that we will not change here.
-The `Player` class needs to be updated:
+Finally, in the `SceneGame`, inputs are handled by the player - if we exempt the `PlayerAim` movement that we won't change here.
+The `Player` class needs to use the input manager:

 ```csharp
 internal class Player : Entity